butterknight/bandcamp-volume-control/README.md

 In order to make this work on custom Bandcamp domains, they need to be manually added to permitted URLs.
 The extension already comes with a few supported domains by default, and if you know of another that you'd like to see supported, open a request and I'll add it as soon as possible.

+If you wish to suggest a domain for support, you can use [this form](https://github.com/butterknight/bandcamp-volume-control/issues/new?assignees=butterknight&labels=custom-domain-request&template=custom_domain_request.yml&title=%5BCustomDomain%5D%3A+)

 ## Important notices

 - Currently on Bandcamp's Discover page one slider controls **all** found audio player page elements until I figure out which is which.
 I don't use that page enough to actually know the consequences of that yet